jefftranter/raspberrypi/rp2040-logic-analyzer/README.md

 only limited by the abilities of the Pico.

 The commands are:
   * p#   - Set the first pin to receive capture data
   * n#   - Set how many pins to receive capture data
-  * f# - Set the frequency to capture data at in Hz
+  * f#   - Set the frequency to capture data in Hz
-  * t(1)(0) - Set the trigger to high or low.
-Trigger happens off first pin
+  * t1|0 - Set the trigger to high or low (triggers on first pin)
   * s#   - Set how many samples to capture
   * g    - Go!
+  * ?    - show current parameters
+  * h    - Show command usage

 Once "go" is selected the trigger will arm and wait for the specified signal.
 The output is a CSV file, each line contains every pin being sampled.
 The output